 There are only five other Restaurant Suntory locations; three in Mexico City, one in Acapulco and one in Taipei.
 I am seriously tempted to book my next vacation based on these restaurant locations.
 The bottom line is dinner at Restaurant Suntory is one you will be talking about long after you head back to the mainland or wherever your final destination may be.

 After dinner, take time to explore the shops in the center.
-If you saved room, a light and refreshing dessert can be found at Tropcial Iceland on the main level of the center.
-Their Hawaiian Shaved Ice desserts start with a scoop of shaved ice, topped with fresh fruit of choice like mango, papaya or pineapple and then topped with a scoop of freshly made sorbet.
-Delicious.
+If you saved room, a light and refreshing dessert can be found at Island Vintage Shave Ice on the main level of the center.
+Their delicious Hawaiian Shaved Ice desserts start with a scoop of shaved ice, topped with fresh fruit of choice like mango, papaya or pineapple and then topped with a scoop of freshly made sorbet.

 End your evening with one of the best Mai Tai’s found on the Island.
 The Royal Hawaiian Hotel built in 1927 and affectionately known to locals as the Pink Palace, has the distinction of having perfected the Mai Tai.
 Hence the name of their outdoor tiki bar “Mai Tai Bar”.